 This is a rare one, but it happens when the baby is in a kneeling position with one or both knees bent.
 It’s like they’re proposing to the world as they enter it.

-What Rate of Breech Babies have Birth Defects?
+What Rate of Breech Babies Have Birth Defects?

-Possible Birth Defects Associated with Breech Babies
+Possible Birth Defects Associated With Breech Babies

-1. A Possibility of Autism
+1. A Possibility of Fetal Distress

 2. Chances of Down’s Syndrome

-3. Issues With Chromosomes
+3. Problems With Chromosomes